JESperuse/C-CODE/README.md

 # C-language Find the maximum and minimum values of three numbers
-It's my first project in github using c code, just for myself study.
+It's my first project in github using C language, just for myself study.